sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

 `this guide
 <https://hobo.house/2015/09/09/take-control-of-your-email-with-mutt-offlineimap-notmuch/>`__
 as the main source of information, and the looked around when I needed some more info.
+I've collected a list of links at the bottom of this post.

 E-mail: the details
 --------------------

 When a majority of us use e-mail, we simply interact with a client.
 These
-clients: Evolution_/Thunderbird/Outlook or the web applications that we access, keep the nitty-gritty details away from end users.
+clients: Evolution_/Thunderbird_/Outlook or the web applications that we access, keep the nitty-gritty details away from end users.
 The `wikipedia article
 <https://en.wikipedia.org/wiki/Email#Operation_overview>`__ on e-mail explains
 the process quite well: